How To Send Large Files On Whatsapp Upto 2GB On Android [Rooted Phones]

 5. Finally, you will see a file named ‘com.whatsapp_preferences.xml’.
 Click on the file and open it using the Text Editor that comes with the root explorer you installed.
 For example, Root Browser (which is used in this tutorial) comes with a text editor called ‘RB Text Editor’ as shown.

 6. Once the file opens, you can see some code written in it.
-The purpose is to change a value of a variable to suit our needs.
-For this find the integer ‘name’ and change its media limit value to a desired number like 500 from the default 16.
+The purpose is to change the value of a variable to suit our needs.
+For this find the integer ‘name’ and change its media limit value to the desired number like 500 from the default 16.
 This will change the file sharing limit on your whatsapp to 500MB instead of the original 16MB.
 You can enter any limit you want as long as it is less than 2 GB or 2048 MB.

-7. Save the file and enjoy an all new freedom to share.
+7. Save the file and enjoy an all-new freedom to share.

 Although you require the given tweak for sharing the large files, the tutorial is not mandatory in the case when you simply want to receive the large files.
 Whatsapp puts no limitation on the size of the files while receiving.
 Secondly, it is advisable to stick to under 1 GB (1024 MB) limit since flying too close to the extreme limit of 2 GB limit can make Whatsapp unstable and it may crash often.
 So consider changing the limit to such high values only in the case of emergencies.
 Please tell us about any hurdle that you may come across while following the tutorial.
 Get in touch with the comments section to clear your doubts.